Adventures in Math and Science (AIMS)

 - to encourage students to pursue post-secondary degrees in math and science.

 - to inspire students to pursue careers in the math and science profession.

 Objectives of the Program

 - To instill a positive attitude towards learning while preparing students for post-secondary education.

 - To increase a student’s ability to relate to their peer group by development of a sense of personal worth.

 - To expose the students to new academic, social, and cultural learning experiences.

 - To provide, when necessary, remedial help to each individual student.

-- To help students increase their understanding of and ability to cope with their environment.
+- To help students increase their understanding of, and ability to cope with, their environment.

-High Schools Serviced by MSU AIMS
+High Schools Serviced

 - Big Sandy High School - Big Sandy, TN